 Meet the UC-VEG Team

-UC-VEG AmeriCorps Members volunteer to support the organization and have left a deep impression and impact on the community.
-We re grateful to those that have served UC-VEG in the past, and excited about those to come!
+UC-VEG AmeriCorps service members support the organization and have left a deep impression and impact on the community.
+We are grateful to those that have served UC-VEG in the past, and excited about those to come!

-Nancy Webb – Community Nutrition Educator (Bio Coming Soon)
+Nancy Webb – Former Community Nutrition Educator February – July 2020

-Iryna was born and raised in Ukraine.
-Her mother never let her near the stove, saying “You’ll have your share of cooking when you grow up.”
-And since children like to do the opposite, she was eager to disobey and was pestering her in the kitchen.
-Over time, her interest in cooking expanded.
+Born and raised in Ukraine, Iryna’s mother never let her near the stove, saying “You’ll have your share of cooking when you grow up.”
+Since children like to do the opposite, she was eager to disobey and pestered her mother in the kitchen as her interest in cooking expanded.

 Love of traveling, curiosity, and eagerness to see the world brought her to the U.S in Sept.
 2001.
 She worked in Accounting at Mercy Hospital, went to college, then met her husband, and started a family.
 Her education includes a Bachelors degree in Mechanical Engineering & Accounting, and Beautician training from Ukraine, and an Associate of Arts degree in Accounting from UCC.